bookofproofs/bookofproofs.github.io/_sources/history/19th-century/pearson.md

 **Karl Pearson** was an English mathematician and biostatistician.
 He introduced the idea of correlation and applied statistics to biological problems of heredity and evolution.
 With Francis Galton, he was a supporter of eugenics.

 ### Mathematical Profile (Excerpt):
-* William and Fanny named their second child Carl and he used this name until he was about 23 years old when he changed the spelling to Karl.
 * In this article we shall refer to him either as Karl or as Pearson.
-* Karl, together with his one older brother and one younger sister, were brought up in an upper-middle class family.
 * Pearson was never one to accept authority and this comes out clearly during his undergraduate years at Cambridge.
 * Pearson was deeply interested in religion yet hated the compulsory nature of these activities.
 * Having won, he surprised the University authorities by continuing to attend chapel but, of course, to Pearson there was a world of difference between attending voluntarily and compulsory attendance.
-* Despite the feelings he expresses in this quote, Pearson decided to study law so that he might, like his father, be called to the Bar.
 * Despite being called to the Bar in 1882, Pearson never practised law.
 * From 1884 to 1890 Pearson was highly productive.
-* Their marriage in 1890 produced three children; Egon Pearson (born 1895) who followed his father's profession, and two daughters Sigrid Loetitia who was three years older than Egon and Helga Sharpe who was three years younger.
 * It is worth pausing to realise that Pearson is known as one of the founders of statistics, yet we have reached 1890 and the 33 year old professor of applied mathematics, although having a high reputation in a wide variety of areas, had still not begun to work on statistical problems.
 * Weldon asked the questions that drove Pearson to some of his most significant contributions.
 * Through Weldon and Galton's book, Pearson became interested in developing mathematical methods for studying the processes of heredity and evolution.